Solid Snake: Other video games and media

 He has also appeared in several cross-company fighting games.
 In DreamMix TV World Fighters, Solid Snake appears as a playable character alongside other Konami, Hudson Soft and Takara characters such as Bomberman and Optimus Prime.
 Similarly, in Super Smash Bros.
 Brawl, the third installment from the popular fighting game series Super Smash Bros., Solid Snake appeared as a playable fighter alongside Sega character Sonic the Hedgehog and a variety of characters from Nintendo franchises such as Mario, The Legend of Zelda, and Donkey Kong.
 Brawl Director Masahiro Sakurai has stated that Snake was included under Kojima's request, and that he had talked to Sakurai about adding Snake to the roster of the previous game Super Smash Bros.
 Melee, which did not materialize due to the game being too far into production.
 Snake returned as a playable fighter in Super Smash Bros.
 Ultimate, after being absent in Super Smash Bros. for Nintendo 3DS and Wii U. In addition, Snake has appeared as a playable character in other Konami crossover titles, such as New International Track & Field and Super Bomberman R.

 Old Snake has appeared in the Japanese version of Scribblenauts, having been published by Konami in that region.
 Customizations in Media Molecule's LittleBigPlanet for the PlayStation 3 allow the player character, Sackboy, to take on the appearance of Old Snake.
-One of the robots in Astro's Playroom and one of the Villagers in An Egg's Guide to Minecraft each take on the appearance of Solid Snake using his signature cardboard box, the latter voiced by Dan Lloyd.
 In December 2020, Paul W. Anderson stated that his 2020 film Monster Hunter had been based on a 2010 Metal Gear Solid: Peace Walker crossover event with Monster Hunter Freedom Unite, in which a military squad briefly faced monsters from the Monster Hunter series, with Snake's equivalent in the narrative, US Army Ranger Artemis, being portrayed by Milla Jovovich.

-Oscar Isaac will be portraying Solid Snake in the upcoming film adaptation of Metal Gear Solid.
+Solid Snake appears as an outfit in Fortnite as the "Bonus Outfit" of Chapter 5 Season 1's battle pass and was unlockable by completing in-game quests from January 23, 2024, through March 8, 2024, the end of that season.